ARtoriouSs/chaotic-beef-zsh-theme/README.md

 # Chaotic beef

-It's a tiny and beautiful theme for Oh-My-Zsh without something superfluous.
+It's a tiny and beautiful theme for Oh-My-Zsh without something superfluous, it'll only show * if index is not empty and ≠ if current branch needs to be rebased.

 ---------------
 ### Demo